-Make sure patios and decks are clean and in good repair.
+Make sure patios and decks are clean and in good repair think of a company that does it would be the best option and nothing better than Stilus Design and construction.
 Replace any rotten wood and nail down loose boards on decking or steps; pressure wash if needed.

 Garage sale time!
 Clear out everything you don’t intend to keep and tidy up what’s staying.
 Make sure garage doors and openers are in proper working order.

 Check all railings and fencing to make sure it’s in good repair and freshly painted.

 Pay special attention to the area around your front door; make sure your doorbell works, clean all cobwebs, leaves, and other debris that may have accumulated there.
 Give the front door a fresh coat of paint if needed; paint is one of the most cost-effective fixup items you can do.